The Garden Grazer

 • Fresh asparagus

-• Mushrooms: Most often I use cremini, but any variety should work with this recipe such as white button, portobello, shiitake, etc.
+• Mushrooms: Most often I use cremini, but any variety will work such as white button, Portobello, shiitake, etc.

 • Tempeh (optional): Some tempeh patties includes other grains, so if you need gluten-free, be sure yours is 100% soy (or gluten-free friendly).
-This is completely optional, so feel free to simply omit if you don't want to include it.
+This ingredient is completely optional, so feel free to omit or replace with another protein.

 • Tamari: Or substitute soy sauce or coconut aminos.
 I use tamari for gluten-free.